Tour

 Temporary exhibitions

-The museum has temporary exhibitions both in the Lyche pavilion and in the main building, see on our website which exhibitions are relevant during the period you are planning a visit here.
+The museum has temporary exhibitions in both the Lychepaviljongen and the Arbobygningen.
+Check our website to see which exhibitions are current during the period you are planning a visit here.

 Hallingtunet